Borges Fiction

 The Aleph and Other Stories

-The Aleph and Other Stories, 1933-1969
+The Aleph and Other Stories 1933-1969

-Translation by Norman Thomas di Giovanni in collaboration with the author.
+Translation by Norman Thomas di Giovanni

-New York: E. P. Dutton, 1970.
+New York: E. P. Dutton, 1970

 Originally published in 1949, El Aleph was the second major collection of Borges’ short stories, many of which had appeared in various Argentine literary magazines.
 In many ways a sequel to Ficciones, the stories of El Aleph find Borges obsessed with the same philosophical themes: the relationship between consciousness and reality, the mystical significance of language and symbols, the mysteries of time and eternity, and the limits of obsession itself.
 Other familiar elements include copious labyrinths, reviews of fictional books, a casual mixing of reality and invention, and a return to Argentine’s colorful history of gauchos.
-While the stories are still remarkable, El Aleph lacks the urgency and striking originality of Ficciones—with the notable exceptions of “The Immortal,” “The Zahir,” and “The Aleph,” one of Borges’ most famous creations.
+While the stories are still remarkable, El Aleph lacks the striking originality and urgency of Ficciones—with the notable exceptions of “The Immortal,” “The Zahir,” and “The Aleph,” one of Borges’ most famous creations.
 Still, it remains an essential and important collection.

 - “The Immortal.”
 A man’s quest for the City of the Immortals brings him face to face with the Absolute.